vchandran1/Project_Management/README.md

 	node -v

 2. Go to project folder and open a new terminal and install node_modules.
+Under application-ui folder.

 	npm install

 3. To run node server use below command

-	node server.js

-Step 3: run Angular Server to open the angular page.

-1. Open project folder in terminal and type below command to run angular server

-	ng serve -o —proxy-config proxy.json
+	npm start